 Each weekday, I offer a devotional intended to help wives.
 Yet, I have a funny feeling that some of you might be questioning why I’m always urging wives to change their behavior, look for ways to bless their husbands, and be more selfless in their marriage.
 I can almost hear you asking, “What about him?
 Am I the only one who’s supposed to work on this marriage?”

 Well, here’s a news flash for all of us.
 We can’t change our husbands!
 Only God can change a man’s heart.
 We can establish boundaries.
-We can encourage our men and offer wise counsel to them, but at the end of the day, we can’t control them.
+We can encourage our men and offer wise counsel to them.
+We can pray for God to transform them, but at the end of the day, we can’t control them.
 We can only control us!
 However, by changing the way we interact with our men, we can dramatically and positively impact them.
 It’s the amazing power of one person to make a difference!

 So, let’s all commit to working on ourselves.
 Let’s look for ways to encourage our men, help our men, respect our men, and serve our men.
-If your husband is engaged in a pattern of sin against you or your kids, commit to respectfully and lovingly setting boundaries on that behavior.
+If your husband is engaged in a pattern of sin against you or your kids, pray every single day for God to break him free!
+Commit to respectfully and lovingly setting boundaries on that behavior.
 As you continue doing this week after week and month after month, I bet you’ll see a change in your husband and an improvement in your relationship.

 Don’t give up.
 Don’t be pessimistic.
 Press on.
 Meditate on this wonderful promise found in Galatians 6:9 “And let us not grow weary of doing good, for in due season we will reap, if we do not give up.”

 You might recall the opening theme to the original Superman TV series.
 The announcer proclaims that Superman is “faster than a speeding bullet”.
 Well, God has been showing me how a part of me is also faster than a speeding bullet….and can cause as much damage as a live round of ammunition.
 That part of me is my mouth!